Shinobi Ninja: Career

-The band released their debut album, Rock Hood in April 2011.
-They followed this with the double album Escape from New York / Return From... in June 2014.
-In March 2017 they released their third album, Bless Up.
+That same year, Billboard featured lead vocalist Baby G in its Soul Sisters series, discussing her role as the band's frontwoman and career in music.

-Their Logo Sticker which is a fluorescent pink and blue has been seen in 60 Minutes, Avengers: Infinity War, Uncut Gems, Catfight, Hip-Hop Evolution Season 2, Generation Iron 2, and has been a staple in the fabric of New York City since their inception.
+The band's fluorescent pink and blue logo sticker has appeared in productions including 60 Minutes, Avengers: Infinity War, Uncut Gems, Catfight, Hip-Hop Evolution, and Generation Iron 2.

-To date the band has released 50 music videos and 2 visual albums (Escape From New York and Bless Up).
+As of 2026, the band has released more than 50 music videos and two visual albums: Escape From New York and Bless Up.